WICG/performance-memory/explainer.md

 }
 ```

-# Implementation
+# Proposed Implementation Outline

-For **privateMemoryFootprint**, **totalJSHeapSize**, and **usedJSHeapSize** we only have
+For **privateMemoryFootprint**, **totalJSHeapSize**, and **usedJSHeapSize** we
-accurate accounting when the process is hosting a single top level frame.
-As
+only have accurate accounting when the process is hosting a single top level
-such, we return null anytime the process is hosting more than a single top level
 frame.
+As such, we return null anytime the process is hosting more than a single
+top level frame.

 We define **privateMemoryFootprint** as non-reusable, private, anonymous,
 resident/swapped/compressed memory.
 See [Appendix A](#appendix-a) for